lineality/Online_Voting_Using_One_Time_Pads/README.md

 - synchronous, asynchronous
 - state or stateless (as in memory, not gov)

-# risk and worst case scenareos
+# risk and worst case scenarios

 ## standards for describing feasibility and clarity